-Writing the Game channels young people’s love of football to engage them with writing and learning.
-In Arvon’s 50th year we have worked with 16 pupils from George Mitchell School in London to bring then to The Hurst in January for a residential week of writing and football led by writers Musa Okwonga and Bridget Minamore, with a guest reading from writer David Brayley.
-Pupils also completed the excellent Supporter 2 Reporter programme run by Leyton Orient Trust, aimed at enhancing their speaking and listening skills through becoming sports reporters.
+Writing the Game is one of our flagship projects with school pupils.
+It channels young people’s love of football to engage them with writing and learning.
+We welcomed 16 pupils from George Mitchell School in Leyton, London to The Hurst in January for a residential week of writing and football led by writers Musa Okwonga and Bridget Minamore.
+Pupils also completed the excellent Supporter to Reporter programme run by Leyton Orient Trust, aimed at enhancing their speaking and listening skills through becoming sports reporters.

 Pupils regularly tell us how positive the experience was, including:

 I will leave with confidence.
 I will be more brave for sure. – Pupil, George Mitchell School

 I know that a course like this can change someone’s life and get them interested in writing. – Pupil, George Mitchell School

 The project has benefited over 150 young people from disadvantaged areas in London, Plymouth and South Yorkshire, in partnership with Barnsley, Crystal Palace, Leyton Orient and Plymouth Argyle Football Clubs.
 Between 2009 and 2018, we have also worked with Carlton Community College (formerly Edward Sheerin School), The Dearne School and Darton College in Barnsley, South Dartmoor Community College, Kingsbridge Community College, and Estover Community College in Devon, The Norwood School and George Mitchell School in London.

 Arvon commissioned Dr Caroline Murphy to act as independent evaluator, and her findings are now available in the Writing the Game Final Evaluation Report 2013-15 – we hope the findings and learning from the success of Writing the Game will be useful for other organisations seeking to build connections between the arts, sport and education, and provide opportunities for young people from disadvantaged communities.